AO-StreetArt/CrazyIvan/docs/pages/arch.rst

+.. _architecture:

 Architecture
 ============

 This is designed to be used as a microservice within a larger architecture.
-This will take in CRUD messages for objects in 3 space, and track location, rotation, and scaling.
-It will also ensure that any updates are sent out on a separate port to allow streaming to all user devices.
+This will take in CRUD messages for scenes, as well as track user device registrations.

 A .proto file is included to allow generating the bindings for any language (the [protocol buffer compiler]